 Semester Entry Points

-Semester 1 applicants are admitted to the fall semester only.
+We admit high school (semester 1) applicants to the fall semester only.

 Contact Admission Services for details about deadlines and requirements.

 High School (Semester 1) Applicants

 High school students from outside Ontario as well as Ontario students not currently enrolled full time in high school:

 - We strongly advise you to submit your application and transcripts no later than